rileybathurst/ebpt-pattern/README.md

 ## To DO

 ### Questions
-Why are there two _data/colors.json and _patterns/00-atoms/01-tokens/00-brand-colors.json?
+Why are there three

+- _data/colors.json
+- _patterns/00-atoms/01-tokens/00-brand-colors.json
+- /css/scss/abstracts/_variables.scss

+I kinda get that the scss has to be different but cant computers do this?

 ## Checks